 We get it: We're parents, too.
 No matter how much we WANT to entertain our kids, sometimes the bank account doesn't allow for a big-ticket afternoon.
-That's when we have to search a bit harder for budget-friendly entertainment options.
+That's when we have to search a bit harder for budget-friendly or free entertainment options.

 Sign up for our FREE newsletters to receive posts such as this right to your inbox.

 Admission to the Martin Luther King Jr. National Historic Site is free every day of the year.

 Museums and Historic Sites in Atlanta That Offer Free Admission for Kids